JasonBock/CslaGeneratorSerialization/docs/How to Make a Serialization Source Generator.md

         * DONE - `char[]`
         * DONE - `List<int>`
     * DONE - `IGeneratorSerializable` and duplicates
+    * DONE - Should abstract BOs be targeted?
+They can't be created, so...not sure about this.
+Maybe, but then make sure to add `abstract` to the partial class.
+    * DONE - Inheritance hierarchies and loading/storing fields (e.g. `Customer` derives from `Person` and ensure everything is serialized correctly)
+    * DONE - "Invalid" - e.g. symbol has diagnostics, or no managed backing fields.
     * Different base types and different base fields to store/load (e.g. `BusinessListBase`)
-    * Inheritance hierarchies and loading/storing fields (e.g. `Customer` derives from `Person` and ensure everything is serialized correctly)
-    * "Invalid" - e.g. symbol has diagnostics, or no managed backing fields.
     * Claims
 * Tests